rubenwardy/minetest_modding_book/_en/players/privileges.md

 ## Adding Privileges to basic_privs

 Players with the `basic_privs` privilege are able to grant and revoke a limited set of privileges.
-It's common to give this privilege to moderators, so that they can grant and revoke `interact` and `shout`, but can't grant themselves or other players privileges such as `give` and `server`, which have greater potential for abuse.
+It's common to give this privilege to moderators so that they can grant and revoke `interact` and `shout`, but can't grant themselves or other players privileges with greater potential for abuse such as `give` and `server`.

-To add a privilege to `basic_privs` and adjust which privileges your moderators can grant and revoke from other players, you must change the `basic_privs` setting.
+To add a privilege to `basic_privs`, and adjust which privileges your moderators can grant and revoke from other players, you must change the `basic_privs` setting.
-To do this, you must edit the minetest.conf file.

 By default, `basic_privs` has the following value: